shellmonk/software-architecture-talk/talk.md

 > “Shiny object syndrome is the situation where people focus undue attention on an idea that is new and trendy, yet drop this as soon as something new takes it’s place” - **Wikipedia**

+- If you like software engineering, you suffer from Shiny Object Syndrome

+Note: Boom of specific technologies: Microservices, Blockchain, now even AI
 ---

 ## Standards and Documents are Our Friends